lambda-11235/riscv-console/README_KERNEL.md

 6. Press CMD when you're ready to continue.

-7. At this point you will be placed in graphics mode, and can change the background color using the directional keys.
+7. At this point you will be placed in graphics mode, and the background color will change every video interrupt.